sympy/sympy/doc/src/modules/polys/basics.rst

     >>> e.as_poly()
     Poly(x*y - 2*x*z + y**2 - 2*y*z, x, y, z, domain='ZZ')

-More generally, it is possible to construct polynomials with other types of coefficients.
 If a polynomial expression contains numbers that are not integers, they are regarded as coefficients and the coefficient ring is extended accordingly.
 In particular, division by integers